Probate Q&A Series What is a consent judgment in a partition action in North Carolina?

 Detailed Answer

-Under North Carolina law, partition actions fall under Chapter 41, Article 2 of the General Statutes.
-N.C.G.S. § 41-14 allows co-owners to agree on a division in kind or a sale and distribution of proceeds.
-If they outline a fair plan and file it with the clerk, the court generally approves the agreement without appointing commissioners.
-If the parties agree on a sale, the consent judgment sets the listing terms, sale procedure, and how to split net proceeds.
+Under North Carolina law, partition actions fall under Chapter 46A of the General Statutes.
+North Carolina law allows co-owners to resolve a partition action by agreement, including agreeing to partition in kind or sale and distribution of proceeds.
+If they outline a fair plan and file it with the court, the court may approve the agreement without appointing commissioners.
+If the parties agree on a sale, the consent judgment sets the sale procedure and how to split net proceeds.

 Entering a consent judgment offers several benefits: